dx7er/portfolio/data/authors/default.md

 github: https://github.com/dx7er
 ---

-# 👋 I'm Saqlain Naqvi a.k.a Dexter
+# 👋 I'm Saqlain Naqvi

 A Cyber Security graduate with an avid interest in creating and breaking things.
-A red team enthusiast 👾 and a gamer 🎮.
+A Red Team Enthusiast「👾」and a Gamer「🎮」.

 ## Skills